danieldantasdev/DesignPatternsInUse/README.md

 **Real-world example**: We can think of a breaking news app.
 Users subscribe to specific topics (sports, politics, etc.), acting as "observers."
 When news breaks in a subscribed topic, the "observer pattern" notifies all relevant users with personalized alerts.
 Sports fans get their scores, and political enthusiasts receive election updates without them needing to check actively.

+**The remark about usage**: This can result in performance issues when there are numerous observers or the update logic is complex.
+Subscribers are notified in an unpredictable sequence.

 **UML diagram of Observer pattern:**

 ![Observer](assets/Observer.png)